The Fourth Type of Olympic Medal and 5 People Who Have Won It

 3. LAWRENCE LEMIEUX // 1988

 Canadian sailor Lawrence Lemieux was in second place during the Finn class competition at the 1988 Olympics in Seoul, South Korea, when he saw a pair of Singaporean sailors in a nearby race capsize.
 Realizing they were in danger of being carried out to sea, Lemieux abandoned his race and went to help.
 After pulling both of the capsized sailors onto his boat, Lemieux waited for more help to arrive before getting back to his own race.
-Though he eventually finished 11th, he was credited with a second-place finish and awarded the de Coubertin medal.
+Though he eventually finished 11th in the class, he was credited with a second-place finish in that particular race and was awarded the de Coubertin medal.

 4. VANDERLEI CORDEIRO DE LIMA // 2004